Frequently Asked Questions

-You can also make use of the Guided Access features on iOS devices, for example, to disable all the physical buttons.
+You can also make use of Apple's Guided Access facility for iOS devices, for example, to disable all the physical buttons.

 We also strongly recommend you use the export facilities in our apps to regularly save copies of your personalised stories or word lists, and that you regularly backup your device to iTunes on your PC or Mac.

 For more information about the export facilities in our apps, read the User Guide for the app in question: you can find these from our Site Map.